 Allergic reactions can be mild, like a runny nose, or they can be serious, like difficulty breathing (especially if you have a history of asthma).

-Some types of allergies cause multiple symptoms, and in rare cases, an allergic reaction can become very severe — this severe reaction is called (pronounced: an-uh-fuh-LAK-sis).
-Signs of anaphylaxis include trouble with breathing or swallowing; swelling of the lips, tongue, and throat or other parts of the body; and dizziness or loss of consciousness.
+Some types of allergies cause multiple symptoms.
+And in rare cases, an allergic reaction can become very severe — this is called (pronounced: an-uh-fuh-LAK-sis).
+Signs of anaphylaxis include trouble breathing or swallowing; swelling of the lips, tongue, and throat or other parts of the body; and dizziness or loss of consciousness.

 Anaphylaxis usually happens minutes after exposure to a trigger, such as a peanut, but some reactions can be delayed by as long as 4 hours.
-Luckily, anaphylactic reactions don't happen often and can be treated successfully when proper medical procedures are followed.
+Luckily, anaphylactic reactions don't happen often and can be treated successfully.

 The tendency to develop allergies is often hereditary, which means it can be passed down through your genes.
 However, just because a parent or sibling has allergies doesn't mean you will definitely get them, too.
 A person usually doesn't inherit a particular allergy, just the likelihood of having allergies.

 What Things Are People Allergic to?

 Airborne particles.
 Often called environmental allergens, these are the most common allergens.
 Airborne particles that can cause allergies include dust mites (tiny bugs that live in house dust); mold spores; animal dander (flakes of scaly, dried skin) and dried saliva from your pets; and pollen from grass, ragweed, and trees.